Eigenvalue bounds for distance-edge colorings

 \end{theorem} \begin{proof} Lemma \ref{lem:LG_reg} tells us that $L(G)$ is $2(k-1)$-regular, meaning \cite[Theorem 2]{ANR2024} is applicable to $L(G)$.
 This, plus \eqref{eq:chrom_index_number_relation}, gives us the desired bound. \end{proof}

-Since the bounds in this section were originally derived for $\chi_t(G)$ and $\alpha_t$ using interlacing techniques (see \cite{abiad_k_2019, ACFNZ2022}), one might expect to be able to directly derive bounds for $\chi_t'(G)$ using similar techniques.
-However, these techniques make heavy use of the way vertices are described in the adjacency matrix, and this does not work for edges, which the parameter $\chi_t'(G)$ is based on.
+Since the bounds in this section were originally derived for $\chi_t(G)$ and $\alpha_t(G)$ (where $\alpha_t(G) = \alpha(G^t)$, the independence number of the power graph) using interlacing techniques (see \cite{abiad_k_2019, ACFNZ2022}), one might expect to be able to directly derive bounds for $\chi_t'(G)$ using similar techniques.
+However, these techniques make heavy use of the way the vertices are described in the adjacency matrix, and this does not work for edges, which the parameter $\chi_t'(G)$ is based on.